Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 ❌ Higher costs as longer inputs increase token usage

-❌ Higher latency due to increased processing time
+❌ Higher latency from API due to longer prompt the LLM has to interpret

-❌ Limited by the model’s maximum token length
+❌ Limited by the LLMs maximum token length

-To optimize memory usage, developers should carefully curate which messages are included in the prompt and summarize past exchanges or truncating older, less relevant messages can help balance cost and efficiency.
+To optimize LLM usage, developers should carefully curate which messages are included in the prompt and summarize past exchanges or truncating older, less relevant messages can help balance cost and efficiency.

 ### Storing Chat History in a Database

 For longer conversations or applications that require persistent memory, a database is often necessary.
-Document databases like MongoDB are well-suited for storing structured chat history.
+Document databases are well-suited for storing structured chat history.

 ✅ Enables long-term memory across sessions